awsdocs/amazon-athena-user-guide/doc_source/managed-policies.md

 ## AWS managed policy: AmazonAthenaFullAccess<a name="amazonathenafullaccess-managed-policy"></a>

 The `AmazonAthenaFullAccess` managed policy grants full access to Athena\.
-Attach it to IAM users and other principals who need full access to Athena\.
-You can attach the `AmazonAthenaFullAccess` policy to your IAM identities\.

 ### Permissions groupings<a name="amazonathenafullaccess-managed-policy-groupings"></a>